progressivis/progressivis/doc/custom_modules.md

 ## Cooperative Scheduling

-ProgressiVis Scheduler implements **cooperative scheduling**, contrary to modern operating system schedulers that use **preemptive scheduling**.
+ProgressiVis's Scheduler implements **cooperative scheduling**, contrary to modern operating system schedulers that use **preemptive scheduling**.
 In the latter, the scheduler decides on its own to interrupt a process to start another one.
 This decision is based on the time spent in the process and other factors that are opaque to the user but try to be fair to all processes globally.

 Instead, ProgressiVis's scheduler relies on each module to abide by a specified **quantum** of time.
-It means that, when the method `run_step()` of a module is called, it is given a quantum.
+It means that, when the method `Module.run_step()` is called, it is given a quantum.
 Within this quantum, it should perform its computation, return a useful result (approximate or partial if needed), and return information regarding its state, either `ready`, `blocked`, or `zombie` (about to terminate but still alive).

-ProgressiVis cannot use preemptive scheduling because of step 3 above; an arbitrary computation cannot be interrupted at any point and return a meaningful result.
+ProgressiVis cannot use preemptive scheduling because of step 3 above; an arbitrary computation cannot, in general, be interrupted at any point and return a meaningful result.
 It should stop at a consistent point in its computation to prepare and provide a meaningful result.

 (max_module)=
 ## Example: The SimpleMax Module

 The `SimpleMax` module is a simplification of the `Max` module of ProgressiVis.
-It computes the maximum values of all the columns of the `PTable' that it takes in its input slot named "table" and returns its result in the output slot called "result" as a `PDict`, a dictionary that associates with each column name its maximum value.
+It computes the maximum values of all the columns of the `PTable` that it takes in its input slot named "table" and returns its result in the output slot called "result" as a `PDict`, a dictionary that associates with each column name its maximum value.
 This running maximum value is updated according to the data already processed progressively.
 Let's explain all the code parts step by step.

 ```{eval-rst}